-What does it take for a company to become profitable?
+What does it take for an eCommerce company to become profitable?
 Well, the answer to this question is fairly simple.
 In order for a company to be considered profitable, it needs to earn more than it spends.
 Although the answer may sound simple, making it happen is as complex as it gets.

-Overall, you need to cover the expenses of your startup’s launch and still have enough money to cover the costs of running a business.
+You need to cover the expenses of your startup’s launch and still have enough money to cover the costs of running a business.

 The Rule of Seven

 The first thing you need to know about digital marketing is that the traditional rule of seven applies even here.
 In order to make a customer buy from you, they need to encounter your brand at least seven times.
 In other words, what you want is to make a lot of noise in your niche and become virtually omnipresent.

 You should work on your online presence by investing in social media marketing, working on your SEO rank, and perhaps even contacting some influencers to help you out.

 The most important thing is to establish your marketing budget as soon as possible and try to stick to it.
 Naturally, as a startup, you won’t be able to pay as much as most of your competitors.
 Instead, you need to focus on the methods that will provide you with a better ROI.